Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering

 For deriving the Kalman filter recursion, we first map our ARMA model into a state space form:

 with state vector {\bf x} of size $p\times 1$, transition matrix

 and ${\bf B}=[1\ 0 \cdots 0]^{\rm T}$ and ${\bf C}=[0 \cdots 0\ b_0 \cdots b_q]$ of length $p$.

-Assuming unitary process and measurement noise and following \cite{Chui_Chen}, the Kalman recursion for tracking $i(t)$ can be initialized with an all zeros state vector and a initial error covariance ${\bf P} = {\bf B}{\bf B}^{\rm T}$.
+Assuming unitary process and measurement noise and following \cite{Chui_Chen}, the Kalman recursion for tracking $i(t)$ can be initialized with an all-zero state vector and an initial error covariance ${\bf P} = {\bf B}{\bf B}^{\rm T}$.
 At each iteration of the filter, the measurement update is

 with the innovation gain ${\bf M}$ and identity matrix ${\bf I}_p$ of size $p$.
 The time update is